Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Twins have a record of 1-3.
+- The Twins have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Twins and their foes are 3-5-2 when it comes to hitting the over.
+- When it comes to the total, the Twins and their foes are 2-6-2 in their previous 10 contests.

-- The last 10 Twins games have not had a spread posted by oddsmakers.
+- The Twins' previous 10 matchups have not had a spread posted by bookmakers.

 Twins Betting Records & Stats

-- The Twins have been victorious in one of the four contests they have been chosen as underdogs in this season.
+- The Twins have won in two of the five contests they have been named as odds-on underdogs this year.

-- Minnesota has not entered a game this season with longer moneyline odds than +145.
+- Minnesota is 2-2 this season when entering a game as the underdog by +110 or more on the moneyline.

-- Minnesota and its opponents have hit the over in four of its 13 games with a total this season.
+- Minnesota and its opponents have gone over the total this season in four of its 14 opportunities.

 - The Twins have yet play a game with a spread this season.